robinzng/whereimreallyfrom/exampleSite/content/english/submit/_index.md

 ### 1. Check out our [Interviewing Tips](https://keen-shirley-2fbefd.netlify.app/tips) for how to interview your family members for stories.

-### 2. Refer to our examples below, for inspiration and guidance:
+### 2. Refer to our example stories below, for inspiration and guidance:

 Short Family Story Example: [short story here](https://wirf.netlify.app/read/sample_post_20200829/)